ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When the access token request is encoded in JSON, the value of the "to_rs" parameter is a text string, which encodes the binary representation of the (tagged) CBOR byte string STR in base64url without padding (see {{Section 5 of RFC4648}}).

-If the "to_rs" parameter specifies a value different from the CBOR simple value `null` (0xf6), the AS proceeds as follows when composing the POST request to send to the authz-info endpoint on behalf of C:
+If the "to_rs" parameter is present and specifies a value different from the CBOR simple value `null` (0xf6), the AS proceeds as follows when composing the POST request to send to the authz-info endpoint on behalf of C:

 1. The AS sets the Content-Format of the request to be either:

-   * the one specified by the profile of ACE used and for which the access token is issued, if the CBOR byte string STR is not tagged; or, otherwise
+   * the one specified by the profile of ACE used, if the CBOR byte string STR conveyed by the "to_rs" parameter is not tagged; or, otherwise

    * the one associated with the tag number TN of the tagged CBOR byte string STR conveyed by the "to_rs" parameter.

-2. The AS retrieves the structure STRUCT from the "to_rs" parameter and extends it by adding the issued access token, consistently with the Content-Format determined at the previous step.
+2. The AS retrieves the structure STRUCT from STR and extends STRUCT by adding the issued access token, consistently with the profile of ACE used and the Content-Format determined at the previous step.

-   For example, if the Content-Format to use is "application/ace+cbor", STRUCT is a CBOR map and the access token is included therein as an entry that has: as map key, 1 encoded as a CBOR integer; as map value, a CBOR byte string whose value is the binary representation of the access token.
+   For example, when using the OSCORE profile of ACE {{RFC9203}} and the Content-Format to use is "application/ace+cbor", STRUCT is a CBOR map and the access token is included therein as an entry that has: as map key, 1 encoded as a CBOR integer; as map value, a CBOR byte string whose value is the binary representation of the access token.

 Tagging the CBOR byte string as defined above ensures that the AS can relay the information specified in the "to_rs" parameter as intended by C, i.e., by sending to the authz-info endpoint a POST request that has the correct Content-Format and conveys the correct payload.

-As a case in point, using the DTLS profile of ACE {{RFC9202}} typically results in a POST request to the authz-info endpoint with Content-Format "application/cwt", per {{Section 5.10 of RFC9200}}.
+As a case in point, using the DTLS profile of ACE {{RFC9202}} typically results in a POST request to the authz-info endpoint with Content-Format "application/cwt", as per {{Section 5.10 of RFC9200}}.
 However, the DTLS profile of ACE can be combined with application profiles of {{RFC9594}}.
 In such a case, the POST request might convey both the access token and additional parameters from C (e.g., "sign_info" defined in {{Section 3.3 of RFC9594}}), which requires the request to have Content-Format "application/ace+cbor" (see {{Section 3.3 of RFC9594}}).

 ### from_rs {#sec-from_rs}